fanout/js-serve-grip/README.md

 [GRIP](https://pushpin.org/docs/protocols/grip/) is a protocol that enables a web service to delegate realtime push behavior to a proxy component, using HTTP and headers.

+`@fanoutio/serve-grip` is a server middleware that works with frameworks such as Express and Next.js.
+It:
+* gives a simple and straightforward way to configure these frameworks against your GRIP proxy
-`@fanoutio/serve-grip` parses the `Grip-Sig` header in any requests to detect if they came through a Grip proxy, and provides your route handler with tools to handle such requests.
-This includes access to information about whether the current request is proxied or is signed, as well as methods to issue any hold instructions to the GRIP proxy.
+* parses the `Grip-Sig` header in any requests to detect if they came through a Grip proxy
+* provides your route handler with tools to handle such requests, such as:
+  * access to information about whether the current request is proxied or is signed
+  * methods you can call to issue any instructions to the GRIP proxy
+* provides access to the the publisher object, enabling your application to publish messages through the GRIP publisher.

 Additionally, `serve-grip` also handles [WebSocket-Over-HTTP processing](https://pushpin.org/docs/protocols/websocket-over-http/) so